-Considering to visit the largest mosque in India?
-Jama Masjid is the largest mosque in India and really worth visiting.
-I’m going to present you a fact-sheet about the largest mosque in India, and what to expect with some of my best photography tips.
+Considering to visit the largest mosque in India Delhi?
+Jama Masjid is one of the largest mosque in India and really worth visiting.
+I’m going to present you a fact-sheet about Jama Masjid, and what to expect with some of my best photography tips.

-The largest mosque in India – Jama Masjid
+One of the largest Mosques in India – Jama Masjid

 Jama Masjid History